bharathhj/Photo-Gallery/README.md

 # Photo-Gallery
-Simple Gallery View for Pics of a Photograher
+Simple Gallery to view for Pics of a Photograher